Have you ever wondered, “How long do international bank transfers take?“

 What Happens if Money is Transferred But Not Received?

-You should immediately contact your bank if you do not receive an international bank transfer within the expected timeline.
+If you do not receive an international bank transfer within the expected timeline, you should immediately contact your bank.
 The bank will then assist in tracking the transfer and resolving any potential delays or issues.

 Do Large Bank Transfers Take Longer?